uoe-agents/pressureplate/README.md

 # Description
-Pressure Plate is a multi-agent environment that requires agents to cooperate during the traveral of a gridworld.
-The grid is partitioned into several rooms.
-Within each room is a plate and a closed doorway.
-In order to open the door into the next room, an agent needs to remain standing within the gridcell that contains the plate.
-The task is considered to be solved when the goal cell (depicted with a treasure chest) is reached.
+PressurePlate is a multi-agent environment that requires agents to cooperate during the traversal of a gridworld.
+The grid is partitioned into several rooms, and each room contains a plate and a closed doorway.
+Before episodes begin, each agent is assigned a plate that only they can activate.
+For the group of agents to proceed into the next room, an agent must remain behind, standing on their assigned plate.
+The task is considered solved when the goal (depicted with a treasure chest) is reached.

-Currently, Pressure Plate supports four-, five-, and six-player linear levels, but is easily configurable for custom scenarios.
+Currently, Pressure Plate supports four-, five-, and six-player levels but is easily configurable for custom scenarios.
 See [Customizing Scenarios](#customizing-scenarios) for more information.

 ## Observation Space
 Each agent has a distance-limited view of the environment, as defined by the ``sensor_range`` attribute of the ``PressurePlate`` class.
 The PressurePlate world is made of several 2D grids, where each grid corresponds to an entity type.
 For example, one grid corresponds to walls, one grid corresponds to plates, and so on.
 When queried, the environment produces a subsection of each grid that corresponds to each agent's viewing range.
-These subsections are flattened and concatenated together.
+Next, these subsections are flattened and concatenated together.
 Finally, the agent's ``(x,y)`` coordinates are concatenated to the end of the observation vector.

 See the below figure for a depiction of this process for ``Agent 0`` and the ``Doors`` grid.